Send the link below via email or IMCopy

 This class is

-Watch the TV show and describe the people that you see using the modal verbs and adjectives from this unit.
+Talk about your friends and family members using the modal verbs and adjectives from this unit.

 Some of the other common adjectives with this form are: